2022 Washington Commanders season

 The 2022 season was the Washington Commanders' 91st in the National Football League (NFL) and the first under the Commanders branding, with new logos and uniforms being introduced after temporarily playing as the Washington Football Team for the previous two seasons following the retirement of the Redskins branding in 2020.
 The team placed fourth in the NFC East and missed the playoffs, but improved on their 7–10 record from 2021 with an 8–8–1 record.
 Wide receiver Terry McLaurin, defensive tackles Jonathan Allen and Daron Payne, punter Tress Way, and special teamer Jeremy Reaves made the 2023 Pro Bowl, with Reaves also being named first-team All-Pro.
 This was the Commanders' sixth consecutive season with a new quarterback starting on opening week, as Ryan Fitzpatrick announced his retirement on June 2.

 Washington traded for Indianapolis Colts quarterback Carson Wentz in the offseason, who started the season 2–4 before being replaced by Taylor Heinicke after a finger injury.
-The team then went on a 5–3–1 run under Heinicke, improving upon their record from the previous season with a Week 13 tie against the New York Giants, but missed the playoffs for a second consecutive season after a loss to the Cleveland Browns in Week 17, despite finishing with a non-losing record for the first time since 2016.
+The team then went on a 5–3–1 run under Heinicke, improving upon their record from the previous season with a Week 13 tie against the New York Giants, but missed the playoffs for a second consecutive season after a loss to the Cleveland Browns coupled with wins by the Detroit Lions and Green Bay Packers in Week 17, despite finishing with a non-losing record for the first time since 2016.
 Wentz started again in Week 17 but was benched for the season finale due to poor performance in favor of rookie Sam Howell.

 The Commanders were the first team since their 2008 squad and the 2008 New Orleans Saints to finish last in their division with a non-losing record.
 They also became the first team to finish at .500 in a 17 game season (a feat that requires at least one tie game).
 It was also the final season under Daniel Snyder's ownership, as he sold the organization during the 2023 offseason, to an investment group headed by Josh Harris for $6.05 billion.

+The Commanders' defense ranked third in total defense (304.6 yards per game), fourth in passing defense (191.3 yards per game), 11th in run defense (113.3 yards per game), eighth in scoring defense (20.2 points per game), and 12th in sacks (43) despite finishing 26th in takeaways (18).